-- E 5.10 The cubicle must be constructed so that it prevents the animal from standing or lying so far forward that it either consistently soils the back of the cubicle or becomes unable to rise normally. - E 5.11 Cubicle divisions must be designed to: - a) align a cow properly in her own cubicle - b) prevent interference with her neighbour - c) prevent injury to her neighbour or herself. - E 5.12 Cubicle divisions must be constructed or adapted so that space sharing is possible. - E 5.13 Where cubicles are narrower than the ideal, rigid lower horizontal rails must be removed and replaced by a flexible alternative. - E 5.14 At least 5% more usable cubicles than cows must be provided and preferably 10 to 20%.
+E 5.10 The cubicle must be constructed so that it prevents the animal from standing or lying so far forward that it either consistently soils the back of the bed or becomes unable to rise normally.

+- E 5.11 Cubicle divisions must be designed to: - a) align a cow properly in her own cubicle - b) prevent interference with her neighbour - c) prevent injury to her neighbour or herself.

+- E 5.12 Cubicle divisions must be constructed or adapted so that space sharing is possible. - E 5.13 Where cubicles are narrower than the ideal, rigid lower horizontal rails must be removed and replaced by a flexible alternative. - E 5.14\ At least 5% more usable cubicles than cows must be provided and preferably 10 to 20%.

-A usable cubicle is one that meets the space and comfort standards and is available for use by the animals (see standards E 5.6, E 5.7, E 5.8, E 5.9, E 5.10, E 5.11 and E 5.12).
+A usable cubicle is one that meets our space and comfort standards (see standards E 5.6, E 5.8, E 5.10, E 5.11 and E 5.12).

-- E 5.15 The step between the cubicle bed and the dung passage must: - a) avoid slurry being pushed into the bed during scraping - b) encourage cows to enter the cubicle headfirst. - E 5.16 The height of the step must not be such that it results in an increased incidence of concussion injuries to the soles.

-- E 5.17 Heifers must be familiar with the cubicle environment prior to them entering the transition period (see information box above standard TC 1.1). - E 5.18 All flushing and automatic slurry systems must be designed and used so as not to compromise the health and welfare of the cattle.
+- E 5.15 The step between the cubicle bed and the dung passage must: - a) avoid slurry being pushed into the bed during scraping - b) encourage cows to enter the cubicle headfirst. - E 5.16 The height of the step must not be such that it results in an increased incidence of concussion injuries to the soles. - E 5.17\ Heifers must be familiar with the cubicle environment prior to them entering the transition period (see information box above standard TC 1.1). - E 5.18 Provision must be made for milking isolated cows. - E 5.19 All flushing and automatic slurry systems must be designed and used so as not to compromise the health and welfare of the cattle.